-Leo K. Simon is an adjunct professor in the Department of Agricultural and Resource Economics, University of California-Berkeley.
-He holds a BA degree and a Concert Diploma of Music from the University of Melbourne, Australia.
+Leo K. Simon was an adjunct professor in the Department of Agricultural and Resource Economics, University of California-Berkeley.
+He held a BA degree and a Concert Diploma of Music from the University of Melbourne, Australia.
 He obtained MS degrees in International Relations and in Economics from the London School of Economics, and a PhD in Economics from Princeton University.
-Simon's research interests range from theoretical game theory to simulation modeling to applied political economy.
-His recent work in political economy applies a game-theoretic model of multiissue, multiplayer negotiations developed in collaboration with Gordon Rausser.
-With Rausser and others, he recently completed a study of water resource allocation across subbasins of the Adour Basin of Southern France.
-One current application studies the current negotiations over the Water Transfer Agreement between IID and SDCWA in Southern California.
-Another compares the political economics of agri-environmental policy formation in Europe and the United States, and the role played by the WTO in these two regions.
+Simon's research interests ranged from theoretical game theory to simulation modeling to applied political economy.
+His work in political economy applied a game-theoretic model of multiissue, multiplayer negotiations developed in collaboration with Gordon Rausser.
+With Rausser and others, he completed a study of water resource allocation across subbasins of the Adour Basin of Southern France.
+One application studied the current negotiations over the Water Transfer Agreement between IID and SDCWA in Southern California.
+Another compared the political economics of agri-environmental policy formation in Europe and the United States, and the role played by the WTO in these two regions.